Day of LENT – REVISITED

 The cultural and religious references defining lent have been engrained since my early upbringing.
 Greek culture like countless others, defines the period of lent as a way to “cleanse” the body, and ultimately the mind by abstaining from any meat, eggs, cheese or animal bi-products for 40 days before the coming of Easter, Pascha, Pasqua, Πἀσχα.
 All organized religions practice some sort of cleanse, renewal, in order to prepare for spiritual and mental advancement, not many follow what traditions ask of us.

 For the 20 plus years I’ve lived outside of Greece, this tradition has taken a new meaning for me.
 Although the mark of Kathara Deytera (the official beginning of lent) as a jumping off point is lovely to partake in, I left behind the idea of eating Taramosalata and boiled Octopus, and focused more on what behaviors, thought processes, ideas and babits I needed to abstain from and ultimately do away with.
-It’s not just about quitting animal meat, or losing weight, but revisiting what truly unhealthy habits, we must let go of.

 For the next 40 days make a choice, stick to it.
 A new goal, a new habit can replace an old damaging one.
 Removing sugar is not effective if you’re drinking 4 cups of coffee a day and smoking.
-A short run or a long walk can replace a cab ride, aiming for a meaningful conversation instead of pointless chatter.
+A short run or a long walk can replace a cab ride; aim for a meaningful conversation instead of pointless chatter.
 Abstaining from meat can be coupled with a holistic approach to food and how you prepare it, healthier food choices overall, healthier body and mind choices in the long run.
-My 40 day cleanse short list I’ll share with you here.

 1. remove all alcohol, spirits & coffee